doicm/WOFFMRandomizer/README.md

 - **Lure and Stealth Mirajewels at beginning:** The Lure Mirajewel is included in Tama's mirageboard, and the Stealth Mirajewel is included in Sylph's mirageboard.
 You can unlock them at 1 cost.
+- **Skip Gigantuar/trot Cutscene:** Skip the cutscene for the rare mirage fight in Mako Reactor 0.
 - **Skip ending and credits:** You can pause and skip the credits for some reason (at least watch the dance number).